Archive

 Toni Basil – Mickey.mp3

 I have been told that there is a practice in the cinema of pornography whereby seasoned thespians of the genre dress up in schoolgirl uniforms (temporarily, one should think) and pigtails and pass themselves off as teenagers.
-So it was with the video for Toni Basil’s 1982 hit Mickey, in which the 39-year-old dressed up as a teenage girl, doing an energetic routine approximating cheerleading.
-But if Stockard Channing could pass as a high school student in Grease… Mickey was unaccountably popular – it’s a pretty awful song, actually – eclipsing the original by British faux greasers Racey, who recorded on the RKA label.
+So it was with the video for Toni Basil”s 1982 hit Mickey, in which the 39-year-old dressed up as a teenage girl, doing an energetic routine approximating cheerleading.
+But if Stockard Channing could pass as a high school student in Grease”¦ Mickey was unaccountably popular ““ it”s a pretty awful song, actually ““ eclipsing the original by British faux greasers Racey, who recorded on the RKA label.
 Their 1979 original version of the song was called Kitty, written by Nicky Chinn and Mike Chapman (who also wrote hits for the likes of Sweet, Smokie and Suzi Quatro).
 It was not a hit, and neither Toni Basil nor her record company evidently thought much of it when she recorded it soon after, also in 1979.
-For two years it languished in the reject tray before some bright spark decided to inflict the number on us, against Basil’s misgivings.
+For two years it languished in the reject tray before some bright spark decided to inflict the number on us, against Basil”s misgivings.
 In my view, they should have listened to the singer.

-Also recorded by: Weird Al Yankovich did a version called Rickey, which I’m sure split sides coast to coast.
-And B*witched also did a version, which can’t have been great.
+Also recorded by: Weird Al Yankovich did a version called Rickey, which I”m sure split sides coast to coast.
+And B*witched also did a version, which can”t have been great.

 Best version: The Racey song is actually not bad.